shuw/reactive-portrait/README.md

 This is a prototype for a Living Portrait Photo built using a collection of short video snippets and a simple state machine.
 It is a work in progress.

-Try it out here: [https://shuw.github.io/reactive-portrait](https://shuw.github.io/reactive-portrait).
+Try out an example here: [https://shuw.github.io/reactive-portrait](https://shuw.github.io/reactive-portrait).

 ## How to self host this on your website?